koitran14/The-Treasure-Hunt-Project/README.md

 ### After this project, we aim to gain:
 - Deep learning of Object-Oriented Programming's Principles✨
-- Process of game development and some✨
+- Process of game development and some tricks✨
 - Teamworks✨

 ## About the game